Roberto Burle Marx—A Total Work of Art

 Carrie Rebora Barratt, Chief Executive Officer and William C. Steere Sr. President of NYBG, enthusiastically greeted the audience, stating that this was The New York Botanical Garden’s largest botanical exhibition ever and that everyone, certainly at this Institution, would agree with Burle Marx’s famous saying: “Gardens are works of art, and have to be treated as such.”
 Following applause, Carrie said: “Today we celebrate this legendary figure.
 You will feel his artistic energy and love of plants in our Garden-wide exhibition of lush gardens; paintings, drawings, and textiles; and the sights and sounds of Brazil that inspired his life and work.”
 Carrie also explained how important Burle Marx’s advocacy for the preservation of Brazil’s native ecosystems was, and how this long-standing research impacted NYBG’s scientists in the region.
 After thanking many important donors for their partnership and support for the exhibition, Carrie went on to express her gratefulness for The Andrew W. Mellon Foundation, supporting NYBG’s Humanities Institute, stating that this symposium offered a perfect interdisciplinary platform for the Garden to explore the essential connections among plants, people, and the environment.

-Well-known landscape architect Raymond Jungles—designer of the tropical garden in the style of Burle Marx at NYBG—then stepped up to the podium to engage the audience with stories about his years in Roberto Burle Marx’s entourage at the Sítio, his home and studio outside Rio de Janeiro.
+Well-known landscape architect Raymond Jungles—designer of the living exhibition in the style of Burle Marx currently on view at NYBG—then stepped up to the podium to engage the audience with stories about his years in Roberto Burle Marx’s entourage at the Sítio, his home and studio outside Rio de Janeiro.
 Recounting their first meeting in the early 1980s in Miami, Jungles explained their growing friendship, how generous Burle Marx was, and how this former creative mentor continues to inspire his landscape aesthetics and novel horticultural choices today.

-Finally, in The Ongoing Legacy of Roberto Burle Marx in Brazil, Isabela Ono, Executive Director of the Burle Marx Institute, and daughter of Burle Marx’s closest collaborator and creative heir, Haruyoshi Ono, shared some personal memories growing up at the Sítio, the management of which she now oversees.
-She told the audience what it meant to return to Burle Marx’s Studio as a trained landscape architect, what it means today to oversee the implementation and maintenance of gardens and the general management of the company, inviting all to join the effort in keeping the estate for posterity.
+Finally, in The Ongoing Legacy of Roberto Burle Marx in Brazil, Isabela Ono, Executive Director of the Burle Marx Institute, and daughter of Burle Marx’s closest collaborator and creative heir, Haruyoshi Ono, shared some personal memories of growing up in Burle Marx’s orbit.
+She told the audience what it meant to return to Burle Marx’s professional studio as a trained landscape architect; what it means today to oversee the implementation and maintenance of gardens and the general management of the company; and how the newly-formed Institute seeks to maintain Burle Marx’s legacy and support future research.

 Closing the morning’s program, Edward Sullivan exclaimed: “What has been the take away?
 The exhibition and this morning’s symposium evoke Burle Marx in all his preoccupations and desires.
 I am sure he is floating around here somewhere in the hall!”